microsoft/sqlworkshops/sqlserver2019bigdataclusters/README.md

 - The components and technologies of Big Data processing
 - Abstractions such as Containers and Container Management as they relate to SQL Server and Big Data
 - Planning and architecting an on-premises, in-cloud, or hybrid big data solution with SQL Server
-- How to install SQL Server Big Data Clusters on-premises and in the Azure Kubernetes Service (AKS)
+- How to install SQL Server big data clusters on-premises and in the Azure Kubernetes Service (AKS)
 - How to work with Apache Spark
 - The Data Science Process to create an end-to-end solution
-- How to work with the tooling for SQL Server Big Data Clusters (Azure Data Studio)
+- How to work with the tooling for SQL Server big data clusters (Azure Data Studio)
-- Monitoring and managing SQL Server Big Data Clusters
+- Monitoring and managing SQL Server big data clusters
-- Security considerations for SQL Server Big Data Clusters
+- Security considerations for SQL Server big data clusters

-Starting in SQL Server 2019, Big Data Clusters allows for large-scale, near real-time processing of data over the HDFS file system and other data sources.
+Starting in SQL Server 2019, big data clusters allows for large-scale, near real-time processing of data over the HDFS file system and other data sources.
 It also leverages the Apache Spark framework which is integrated into one environment for management, monitoring, and security of your environment.
 This means that organizations can implement everything from queries to analysis to Machine Learning and Artificial Intelligence within SQL Server, over large-scale, heterogeneous data.
-SQL Server Big Data Clusters can be implemented fully on-premises, in the cloud using a Kubernetes service such as Azure's AKS, and in a hybrid fashion.
+SQL Server big data clusters can be implemented fully on-premises, in the cloud using a Kubernetes service such as Azure's AKS, and in a hybrid fashion.
 This allows for full, partial, and mixed security and control as desired.

-The goal of this workshop is to train the team tasked with architecting and implementing SQL Server Big Data Clusters in the planning, creation, and delivery of a system designed to be used for large-scale data analytics.
+The goal of this workshop is to train the team tasked with architecting and implementing SQL Server big data clusters in the planning, creation, and delivery of a system designed to be used for large-scale data analytics.
 Since there are multiple technologies and concepts within this solution, the workshop uses multiple types of exercises to prepare the students for this implementation.

 The concepts and skills taught in this workshop form the starting points for:

-  * Data Professionals and DevOps teams, to implement and operate a SQL Server Big Data Cluster system.
+  * Data Professionals and DevOps teams, to implement and operate a SQL Server big data cluster system.
   * Solution Architects and Developers, to understand how to put together an end-to-end solution.
   * Data Scientists, to understand the environment used to analyze and solve specific predictive problems.